pact-foundation/docs.pact.io/docs/consumer/contract_tests_not_functional_tests.md

+---
-# Contract Tests vs Functional Tests
+title: Contract Tests vs Functional Tests
+---

 Contract tests focus on the messages that flow between a consumer and provider, while functional tests also ensure that the correct side effects have occured.
 For example, imagine an endpoint for a collection of `/orders` that accepts a `POST` request to create a new order.
 A contract test would ensure that the consumer and provider had a shared and accurate understanding of the request and response required to create an order, while a functional test for the provider would ensure that when a given request was made, that an `Order` with the correct attributes was actually persisted to the underlying datastore.
 A contract test _does not check for side effects_.